ranfdev/AudioMultiRoomJS/README.md

 It's really easy, just download the latest release from [here](https://github.com/ranfdev/AudioMultiRoomJS/releases/latest).
 Then open a terminal and type `npm install downloaded-file`, where `downloaded-file` is the release you've just downloaded

+### Start the server
+In the terminal, navigate where you installed the server, by typing `cd ./node_modules/AudioMultiRoomJS/`.
+Now type `node server.js` to start the server

 ### Configure the server
 ##### Method 1 (easy)